camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 The first view in Play is the process definition view.
 It shows deployment problems, active process instances, and start events.

 Click a **start event's** play button to begin your process.
 Open the button's menu to start a process with variables.
-These variables can also be prefilled from the example data defined for the start event in the **Implement** mode.
+These variables can also be prefilled from the example data defined for the start event in **Implement** mode.

-Alternatively you can save example data to the BPMN file directly from the modal in Play to reuse it in future sessions or share it with others.
+Alternatively, save example data to the BPMN file directly from the modal in Play to reuse it in future sessions or share it with others.

 Play presents this example data in a readable JSON format, as illustrated below.
 See [data handling](/components/modeler/data-handling.md) for additional details.

 ![play example data](img/play-example-data.png)